skye-git/mavros/README.md

 ```

 ####Selecting Skye's Model
-You can different models, specifying the command line parameter 'model_name', for instance:
+You can use different models, specifying the command line parameter 'model_name', for instance:
 ```bash
 roslaunch mavros skye_hil.launch fcu_url:=/dev/ttyUSB0:921600 model_name:=tetra
 ```
+Note: the firmware of the FMU should be change according to the model you want to use.
 ####Messages exhange Scheme
 <p align="center">
   <img src="mavros/doc/hil_messages_scheme.png" width="650"/>